Toward Autonomous Long-Horizon Engineering for ML Research: Task Formulation

 \section{Task Formulation}

-We formulate the long-horizon \emph{ML research engineering} task through PaperBench~\citep{starace2025paperbench}.
-Given a research paper $P$, a bare Docker environment $E$ with GPU access, and a time budget $T$, the agent must produce a runnable submission that reproduces the paper's core empirical contributions from scratch.
-The agent may use public external resources such as HuggingFace and GitHub, but may not access the authors' original code or other blacklisted resources.
-Evaluation is performed after fresh execution and measures code development, successful execution, and result matching, thereby assessing substantially more than repository synthesis alone.

-This task is challenging along four dimensions: \begin{itemize}[leftmargin=*, topsep=1pt, itemsep=-1pt] \item \textbf{Underspecification:} In practice, the research specification is typically underspecified rather than a complete blueprint.
-Important implementation details may be implicit, scattered across sections, or omitted entirely, so the agent must recover missing decisions from incomplete specifications, related literature, and other permitted public resources. \item \textbf{System Setup Burden:} Success depends on substantial system setup beyond algorithmic implementation alone, including configuring environments, acquiring datasets and models from permitted sources, and integrating these resources into a runnable system. \item \textbf{Delayed Feedback:} Meaningful evidence arrives only after experiments run, and discrepancies may stem from interpretation, implementation, data processing, or infrastructure.
+We formulate \emph{long-horizon ML research engineering} as the task of turning a research specification into a runnable ML system.
+Given a research specification, an environment, a resource-access policy, and a time budget, the agent must produce a submission.
+Evaluation is performed by fresh execution in a clean environment, measuring both executability and whether its empirical behavior satisfies the target objective.
+This task is challenging along four dimensions: \begin{itemize}[leftmargin=*] \item \textbf{Underspecification:} The research specification is typically underspecified rather than a complete blueprint.
+Implementation details may be implicit, scattered across sections, or omitted entirely, so the agent must recover missing decisions from incomplete specifications, related literature, and other permitted public resources. \item \textbf{System Setup Burden:} Success depends on substantial system setup beyond code alone, including configuring environments, acquiring datasets and models from permitted sources, and integrating these resources into a runnable system. \item \textbf{Delayed Feedback:} Meaningful evidence arrives only after experiments run, and discrepancies may stem from interpretation, implementation, data processing, or infrastructure.
 The agent must reason from delayed and often confounded feedback before deciding what to fix next. \item \textbf{State Continuity:} Each round of implementation and experimentation produces code, configurations, logs, results, and diagnostic evidence that later decisions must correctly interpret and build on.
 Progress depends on maintaining continuity across heterogeneous stages over long horizons. \end{itemize}